Methods of deceit underlying pathology, virology and genetics

 Just at the bottom here that the World Health Organization have just approved this technology to be used, the LAMP-mediated thing, so these home PCR kits, they're trying to to take slowly the rapid antigen tests off of the market and replace them with these reusable desktop PCR machines because everybody knows that the antigen tests are junk.

 There is some semblance of it telling you whether you're sick or not.
-But if it is just as stupid as it is measuring acidity, it a) should be easy to show and b) easy to prove in a course of law or anything like that, that if they're basing this stuff off of fraudulent indications, they're claiming it's indicating one thing, whereas actually it's provably not…
+But if it is just as stupid as it is measuring acidity, it a) should be easy to show and b) easy to prove in a court of law or anything like that, that if they're basing this stuff off of fraudulent indications, they're claiming it's indicating one thing, whereas actually it's provably not…

 [9.
 Stefan Lanka, German court ruling on evidence of the existence of measles virus.]…